 Based on our experience and work with clients, four dominant trends are driving change across the orthopedic ASC market and raising questions about the future of independent, physician-owned ASCs:

-- Increasing Volume – The market for orthopedic ASC services is growing due to the number and complexity of cases being performed in the outpatient setting, as well as in response to changes in payor policies that align with this outpatient migration.
-For example, commercial payors are driving new orthopedic volume from hospitals to ASCs by providing reimbursement for total knee replacements and some total hip replacements in the outpatient surgery setting.
+- Increasing Volume – The market for orthopedic ASC services is growing due to the number and complexity of cases being performed in the outpatient setting, as well as in response to changes in payer policies that align with this outpatient migration.
+For example, commercial payers are driving new orthopedic volume from hospitals to ASCs by providing reimbursement for total knee replacements and some total hip replacements in the outpatient surgery setting.
 Also, reimbursement policy changes have created added flexibility for the type and complexity of orthopedic services provided in ASCs.

 - Flattening Reimbursement/Rising Costs – Orthopedic ASCs still enjoy relatively favorable reimbursement, compared to other outpatient surgical specialties.
 However, downward pressure on reimbursement is imminent.
-In addition to flat fee schedules for Medicare and other government payors, commercial insurers are moving toward narrow networks, which could pose financial challenges for orthopedic ASCs that currently rely on out-of-network (OON) strategies.
+In addition to flat fee schedules for Medicare and other government payers, commercial insurers are moving toward narrow networks, which could pose financial challenges for orthopedic ASCs that currently rely on out-of-network (OON) strategies.
 Further, ASCs are also facing more stringent Medicare documentation requirements, leading to increased denials and longer A/R cycles.
 Meanwhile, costs continue to rise.

 - Market Saturation – The ASC market grew significantly from 2000 to 2010, although it has flattened in the past few years.
 With nearly 6,000 freestanding ASCs in the country, composed mostly of smaller, independent operators, a significant opportunity exists for consolidation.
 As larger health systems acquire physician-owned ASCs, competition for referrals will increase while systems strive to keep their patients within their network.